 Earlier in the month we talked about the healing properties of Turmeric and all of its benefits; now let us move to the head of the line and discuss the ‘King of All Herbs’, the Aloe Plant.
-Some months ago, the Natures First Path team came across a client who was dealing with chronic joint inflammation and pain; especially after long work outs at the gym.
+Some months ago, Dr. Scott N.D. came across a client who was dealing with chronic joint inflammation and pain; especially after long work outs at the gym.
 They had tried all kinds of pills, body contraptions and drinks.
 However once they came into our presence; it was known right away what the simple remedy would be: Aloe Vera; and its gel in particular.

 Natural Healers from all over the world have been using the sacred Aloe Plant to heal and revitalize their communities.
 In ancient Africa, Mexico, Asia and the Americas’ the Aloe Vera plant has been used to treat joint pain, soothe the stomach and even as a topical burn healer.
 So with all of these known effects of Aloe Vera and the like, why is it (or why does it seem) that using remedies like these are passé and or are outdated to use?
 One reason may be due to the fact that we as a human race have simply decided to allow the modern day health care (sick care) system to take care of us at the place of us doing our own research and due diligence.
 Just take a look at some of these well known benefits of using Aloe Vera; either in juice or gel form:

 *Halts growth of cancer tumors, lowers high cholesterol, boosts the oxygenation of your blood, eases inflammation and soothes arthritis pain, prevents kidney stones, cures ulcers, alkalizes the body, stabilizes the blood sugar, speeds recovery from injury, etc…etc…etc…